jamcunha/data-algo/README.md

 > [!NOTE]
 > The tests provided are not exhaustive.
 They are meant to be a playground for the implementations.
 > Some implementations may have hidden bugs or edge cases that are not covered by the tests.
+>
+> Also, the explainations might not be very detailed since the objective of this project
+> is for me to learn and practice the implementations.
+In the future I might add more detailed
+> explainations as well as improvements to the implementations.

 ## Algorithms